eric-cc-su/eric-cc-su.github.io/_posts/2015-06-02-jekyll-category-tag-automation.md

     permalink: /blog/tag/*tag*/
     ---

-The format is the same for both tags and categories with categories replacing everything that says `tag`.
-These files are to produce a landing page for each T&C. Unless you plan on using your default layout for the T&C landing pages, you should create and define your custom layouts in these files.
+The format is the same for both tags and categories.These files produce a landing page for each T&C where all the corresponding articles will be presented.
+Unless you plan on using your default layout for the T&C landing pages you should also create and define your custom layouts, which would be defined in these files.

-Without automation, each new T&C requires defining the T&C in the proper YAML file and creating its own Markdown file by hand.
-Failing to update the YAML file means that the tag may not show up in blog posts while failing to create a Markdown file means that there will be nowhere to compile the articles that belong to the T&C.
+Without automation, each new T&C requires defining the T&C in the proper YAML file and creating its own file  by hand.
+Failing to update the YAML file means that the tag may not show up in blog posts while failing to create T&C file means that there will be no web page to compile the articles that belong to the T&C.

 ## Automation

-So there are two things that have to be automated for each T&C, the YAML entry and the Markdown file.
+So there are two things that have to be automated for each T&C: the YAML entry and the Markdown file.
 The plugin is written in Ruby in order to easily integrate the plugin with the development Jekyll environment and is kept in the root `_plugin` directory for Jekyll's access, it does not matter what the file is named.
 The only Ruby module required is `fileutils` for path lookups.

 We are techincally writing a generator for Jekyll, so the Jekyll-recommended structure is to define everything within one module.
 I decided not to name the module as `Jekyll` because I was too afraid of any possible side effects.
 Instead, the primary class is inherited from `Jekyll::Generator`.
 The basic structure of the  plugin is as follows:

 {% highlight ruby %}